shinyay/scs-maven-plugin/README.md

 ## Features

-This plugin has the following featrure:
+This plugin has the following feature:

 - List storage containers
 - Show objects in the container